gregology/gregology.github.io/codex.md

   - I am the youngest in a loving & supporting family
   - my physical appearance & cultural traits are considered "normal" where I live
   - I natively speak english with a western accent
-  - of my citizenships & permanent residency
+  - of my citizenships, permanent residency, & visas
   - I have access to the internet
   - I understand & create technology
   - I have a warm dry place to sleep